Why should girls participate in the Girl Scout Cookie Program?

 than last year?

-Girl Scout Cookies are $5 a box in greater Los Angeles, except for
+Girl Scout Cookies are $5 a package in Greater Los Angeles, except

-the gluten-free Toffee-tastic and non-GMO S'mores which are $6 a box.
+for the gluten-free Toffee-tastic and non-GMO S'mores which are $6 a

 After the cost of the cookies, 30 percent of the $5 sale goes to